Skellington/KR-Player/README.md

 ![Popcorn Time](src/app/images/icon.png)

-Visit the project's website at <http://popcorn-time.is>.

-This project would absolutely **not** be possible without the original developer's hard work into making Popcorn Time what it is today.
-All credit should go to them, we're just trying to help the community :)
+This project would absolutely **not** be possible without the original developer's hard work (and to community's) into making Popcorn Time what it is today.
+All credit should go to them, I'm just trying to help the community :)

+[Disclaimer]

+I forked the CE project to fix things that I consider to be of utmost importance, in addition to trying to make some improvements.
+For now, this fork is completely unstable and the instructions below are the same as found in the original project.
+So I strongly recommend that if you want to test the application, for now, do it from the original repository and not from here.

 ***